 What artistic techniques did Ivan Shishkin use in "Woodland"?

-Shishkin employed meticulous detail and a rich color palette to capture the essence of the forest.
-His use of light and shadow creates depth, while his brushwork conveys the texture of the trees and foliage.
+Shishkin employed meticulous attention to detail and a rich color palette to capture the essence of the forest.
+His use of light and shadow creates a sense of depth, while his brushwork conveys the texture of the trees and foliage, showcasing his mastery of landscape painting.

 What themes are explored in "Woodland"?

-How does "Woodland" reflect Russian national identity?
+How does "Woodland" reflect the characteristics of Russian landscape painting?

 What role does light play in "Woodland"?